Best Restaurants Healdsburg | Local Wally's Sonoma Tourist Guide

 Two For One Tastings Now with Free Local Wally Advice!

 As the free wine tasting coupons have all but disappeared I've searched for ways to help my readers still visit Sonoma... on a budget.
 That's why I recommend the Priority Wine Pass, the easiest way to unlock two for one tastings, discounted tours, and yes, even free wine with no phone app tweeting and no coupon clipping.
-My readers get the card for only $39.99, the lowest price on the internet, and to make sure you get your money's worth I'll help you pick the best wineries suited to your tastes - for free!
+My readers get the card for only $39.99 and to make sure you get your money's worth I'll help you pick the best wineries suited to your tastes - for free!
 No dud wineries, no boring clunkers, get the pass, email me, and I'll make sure every stop is a winner!
 To Order go to PriorityWinePass.com and use promo code localwally.

 Best Places to Eat in Healdsburg and the Russian River Area